sandhawke/talk-webconf-2018/slides.md

 * Not too hard as client-server / DBMS
 * Extremely common today

-## At odds with the Web's decentralization
+## At odds with Web's decentralization

 Social features on www.site1.example